chrisjackson-pellicle/NewTargets/README.md

 1. Download and unzip the NewTargets package directly from the repository home page.
 Note that the `mega353.fasta` file is provided as a `.zip` file, and will need to be unzipped separately.
 2. Clone the repository using the command `git clone https://github.com/chrisjackson-pellicle/NewTargets.git`.
 Unzip the `mega353.zip` file.

-Please see \wiki-link\ for details on installing dependencies.
+Please see the Wiki page [Installing dependencies][5] for further details.

 ## Scripts